Organ

 If you have any questions about this program, contact the Director of the Keyboard Division.

 Organ majors regularly perform with Baylor University’s choirs and orchestras, in chamber music and early music ensembles, and as soloists, both on and off campus.
-Students usually hold positions in one of the many churches in the Waco area, where they can apply their skills and gather valuable practical experience.
+2024/25 off-campus venues include the First Church of Christ, Scientist, in Boston, MA (which is home to the sixth largest organ in the world), St. Theresa Catholic Church in Austin, TX, and St. Monica Catholic Church in Dallas, TX.

 Travel Opportunities

-Past destinations include Paris, London, Haarlem, Leipzig, New York and Philadelphia.
+The organ studio goes on annual study trips, alternating between destinations in Europe (Paris 2024, Germany 2026) and the the U.S. (Boston 2025).
 These trips offer students the possibility to experience first-hand the sounds of the instruments that inspired many of the masterworks of the organ repertoire.
-Encounters with local organists and visits to major monuments, museums, and operas/concert halls provide students with an immersive experience in the culture of the respective destinations.
+Encounters with local organists and visits to major monuments, museums and operas/concert halls provide students with an immersive experience in the culture of the respective destinations.

 Guest Artists

 We offer many opportunities to learn from other leading professional teachers and performers in the field.
-Recent distinguished guests have included Paul Jacobs, Ken Cowan, Alan Morrison, Johann Vexo, Jean-Baptiste Robin and Simon Johnson.
+Recent distinguished guests have included Kimberly Marshall, Richard Elliott, Paul Jacobs, Ken Cowan, Alan Morrison, Johann Vexo and Jean-Baptiste Robin.
+In fall 2025, Olivier Latry will be on campus for a concert and masterclass

 Organ Faculty